Lorazepam (Ativan, Temesta) is a potent short-acting benzodiazepine

 It is prescribed for short-term treatment of insomnia, panic attacks, for acute seizures caused by epilepsy or anoxia (lack of oxygen), sedation in hospitalized patients, and for psychiatric crises involving serious anxiety, agitation, or violence.
 Lorazepam is also used as a pre-operative medication for its amnesic properties.

-As are all benzodiazepines, lorazepam is a GABAA
+, lorazepam is a GABAA

 Lorazepam, being a high-potentcy and short-acting drug